echavet/CTClamp/README.md

 And the get the encryption key from the generated config file.
 Leave generated file.
 You don't need it anymore.
 Just use the current-sensor.yaml from this repository.

+- Then you will have to calibrate your connected sensors With process should be done by reading the raw values from sensors having flashed the raw-current-sensor.yaml file.
+- Then you will have to flash the final firmware with your calibration data.

+**Flashing the final firmware with calibrated sensors**
 - Then launch
 ```
 esphome compile current-sensor.yaml